Y0Coss/docs-fork/pages/public_cloud/quantum_computing/billing/guide.en-gb.md

 - Workspace remote storage (Optional)
 - Ingress/Egress network traffic (Optional)

-Here is a detailed graph that illustrates every step that is billed or not during the AI Notebook workflow:
+Here is a detailed graph that illustrates every step that is billed or not during the Quantum Notebooks workflow:

 ![billing](images/billing.png){.thumbnail}